 M&C Saatchi's new digital outfit, Play, also made a good start to the year, picking up its first brief, the interactive account for Virgin Books.

 The win includes strategic planning, creative and media planning and buying for the publisher and retailer, which has historically spent the lion's share of its budget on trade marketing.

 Initial work is likely to include a review of brand positioning, with a focus on getting the most out of the Virgin name, plus viral and mobile marketing campaigns.

 Elsewhere, the European consultancy LB Icon has bought out the digital agency Wheel for an undisclosed sum to be settled by a mixture of cash, shares and bonds.

-Wheel regained independence in December 2003, when its chief executive, Philip Hunt, and managing director, Ewen Sturgeon, bought the business back from Primedia for £157,000.
-The move had an immediate effect on financial performance: on the back of a loss in FY03, Wheel reported a pre-tax profit of £328,000 for the year to 30 June 2004, on a turnover of £6.3 million.
+Wheel regained independence in December 2003, when its chief executive, Philip Hunt, and managing director, Ewe Sturgeon, bought the business back from Primedia for £157,000.
+The move had an immediate effect on financial performance: on the back of a loss in FY03, Wheel reported a pre-tax profit of £328,000 for the year to 30 June 2004, on a turnover of £6.3m.

-Activity in the digital market looks set to continue throughout 2005, with forecasters predicting further record growth for the sector.
-According to figures from the Advertising Association, UK internet advertising is set to grow by 38.1 per cent in 2005.
+Activity in the digital market looks set to continue throughout 2005, with forecaster predicting further record growth for the sector.
+According to figures from the Advertising Association, UK internet advertising is set to grow by 38.1% in 2005.